 The installation of a DP Rated Unit will follow Therma-Tru’s standard installation process.

-Reeb is able to certify and label units that have a DP rating of DP47 or DP50.
+Common DP ratings that can be certified and labeled on units are DP47 or DP50.
 The only difference between the two is the threshold that the unit tested was able to achieve.
-Currently, Reeb is only able to rate a 6/8 or 8/0 unit.
+This is limied to 6/8 or 8/0 unit.
 The configuration of the door and the door style are used to determine which rating the unit can receive, or if it is not able to be rated.